 1. Service permissions

-The NXPowerLite windows service does not have access permission to some or all of the configured folders.
+The NXPowerLite windows service is not configured with a user account that can access some or all of the configured folders.
 By default, NXPowerLite is configured with the Local System Administrator account.
 This account rarely has access to network drives and shared folders.

 Ensure the 'NXPowerLite File Server' Windows service is configured with a user account that has full permission (Read, write, update & delete) to each of the configured folders/drives.
 For detailed instructions see Configuring the NXPowerLite Windows Service.

 2. Ensure configured Files to include profile does not exclude files by type or date

 It is possible to exclude certain file types and also by their last modified date.

 For the configured folders please ensure that you check for the existence of the file types configured.
 Also, ensure you are not limiting files by date.
 If unsure use the default All files profile for your folders.